ChinaKnowledge.de -

 Cunrenbian 存人編

-The 4 juan-long Cunrenbian 存人編 is divided into two parts, of which the first is also called Huanmitu 喚迷途 "Calling at the wrong path".
-It criticizes the "evil beliefs" (xiejiao 邪教) of Buddhism and Daoism for their tendency to deceive the common people with their misbeliefs.
+The 4-juan-long Cunrenbian 存人編 is divided into two parts, of which the first is also called Huanmitu 喚迷途 "Calling at the wrong path".
+It criticises the "evil beliefs" (xiejiao 邪教) of Buddhism and Daoism for their tendency to deceive the ordinary people with misbeliefs.
 The third juan is a critique of a praise poem of Emperor Taizu 明太祖 (r.
 1368-1398) of the Ming dynasty 明 (1368-1644) for Buddhism, and the last part deals with some persons who openly attacked Buddhist institutions.

 Sources:

 Jiaoyu da cidian bianzuan weiyuanhui 教育大辭典編纂委員會, ed.
-(1991).
-Jiaoyu da cidian 教育大辭典, part 8, Zhongguo gudai jiaoyu shi 中國古代教育史 (Shanghai: Shanghai jiaoyu chubanshe), Vol. 1, 329.
+1991.
+Jiaoyu da cidian 教育大辭典, part 8, Zhongguo gudai jiaoyu shi 中國古代教育史, vol. 1, 329.
+Shanghai: Shanghai jiaoyu chubanshe.